magik-sword/Kaggle-Challenge/README.md

 #### Performance Evaluation

-There's a simple function that displays the micro-averaged F1-Score of each model iteration, along with a table at the end of the 'Training and Evaluation' file that displays a table of all the models and their respective scores.
+There’s a simple function that displays the micro-averaged F1-score of each model iteration, along with a table at the end of the **Training and Evaluation** notebook that shows a summary of all models and their respective scores.

 ## Citations

-Why do tree-based models still outperform deep learning on tabular data?: (https://doi.org/10.48550/arXiv.2207.08815)
+Why do tree-based models still outperform deep learning on tabular data? [(https://doi.org/10.48550/arXiv.2207.08815)](https://doi.org/10.48550/arXiv.2207.08815)